 The M.A.
 English program admits new students every fall.
 An undergraduate major in English is not required of applicants to the M.A. program, but the Graduate Admissions Committee takes into consideration the undergraduate and/or postgraduate record in English courses.
 Effective Fall 2021 onwards, Graduate Record Examination (GRE) test scores are NOT REQUIRED.

-The final deadline for all applications for Fall 2020 admission is April 1, 2020.
+The final application deadline for Fall 2024 is April 1, 2024.

 Please note: If you are awarded the Truman Scholarship, Georgetown University will provide a match of up to $30,000 to cover cost-of-education expenses, e.g. tuition and related fees, living expenses, textbooks, etc.

-- Your resume or CV
+- Resume or CV